YanqiangWang/Cpp_primer/projects/week2/README.md

 **Assignment of week 2:**
->Optimize the codes of week one's project£º
+>Optimize the codes of week one's project:

 1. Utilize `switch` in the judgement of user input.
 2. If `5` input, use `break` to exit the loop.